-Learn practical strategies to maximize learning for all students, including those with special needs.
-Learn inclusive teaching techniques first hand with video visits to classrooms where teachers are successfully educating both general and special education students.
-Activities will teach you how to design and implement curriculum modifications and adaptations based on the strengths and needs of your students.
-Learn how to: Utilize differentiated instruction to benefit both general and special education students, Select, implement, and evaluate lesson modifications to accommodate the needs of students with physical, emotional, or intellectual disabilities, Offer choices to help students develop self-management skills and apply assessment strategies appropriate to your students individual abilities.
+Addresses practical strategies to maximize learning for all students, including those with special needs.
+Explores inclusive teaching techniques with video visits to classrooms to observe teachers successfully educating both general and special education students.
+Helps candidates to: design and implement curriculum modifications and adaptations based on students' strengths and needs, including utilizing differentiated instruction to benefit all students; select, implement, and evaluate lesson modifications to accommodate the needs of students with physical, emotional, or intellectual disabilities; offer choices to help students develop self-management skills and apply assessment strategies appropriate to their individual abilities.
+Prerequisite: EDUC5680